Boris55555/Sexy-Launcher/README.md

 # Sexy Launcher

-A minimalist, e-ink friendly launcher for Android, designed to provide a clean, fast, and focused user experience.
+A minimalist, e-ink friendly launcher for Android, designed specifically for the **Mudita Kompakt** phone to provide a clean, fast, and focused user experience.

 ## Features